 Festivales Solidarios are a self-managed horizontal collectivity.
 They are integrated by artists, documentalists, designers, communicators, Indigenous and mestizo radio broadcasters who work with art and community communication for the defense of the territory, political prisoners and historical memory.
 Festivales Solidarios are originally from Guatemala, they work at the national level accompanying and walking with peoples and organizations that fight against colonial extractivism.
 They emerged in 2013 where they mounted their first campaign to make political prison visible, and began the dissemination of the theme of political prison with art, music and film festivals.
 Initially called "Libertarian Festival", they were pioneers in working on these themes through art in the country.

-Festivales Solidarios will carry out an itinerant Caravan with exchange of playful methodologies in 3 resistances and communities that fight against extractivism, closing their intervention with a communal solidarity festival, which has been part of their strategy, for more than 8 years.
+Festivales Solidarios conducted an itinerant Caravan with exchange of playful methodologies in three resistances and communities that fight against extractivism, closing their intervention with a communal solidarity festival, which has been part of their strategy for more than eight years.